The CEDRA CorporationTM

 - Ability to flip or reverse the shared edge between two triangles.

-- Ability to generate a polyline representing the perimeter
+- Ability to generate a polyline representing the perimeter of a TIN.

 - Produce fully annotated topographic maps.